 Improving Negotiation Skills for Buyers: 8 Do's and Don'ts

 Just as there are two sides to every story, so there are two parties to every sales negotiation: the seller and the buyer.
-There are seemingly countless techniques, strategies and ruses that can be deployed by the shrewd salesperson in order to strike a deal and close a sale, but what about the buyer?
+There are seemingly countless techniques and strategies that can be deployed by the salesperson in order to strike a deal and close a sale, but what about the buyer?

 In financially challenging times, it is incumbent on business owners and managers to obtain the best deal possible when making significant purchases.
-In order to do so, the purchaser needs to be just as strategic and knowledgeable in their approach to sales negotiations as the vendor.
+To do so, the purchaser needs to be just as strategic and knowledgeable in their approach to sales negotiations as the vendor.
 This is where business skills training experts Maguire Training can help.
-Their comprehensive and informative course 'Negotiation Skills for Buyers' gives delegates an understanding of the sales negotiation from the buyer's perspective, enabling them to prepare for the process, take the most advantageous approach and achieve their desired outcome.
+Their comprehensive and informative eLearning module 'Negotiation Skills for Buyers' gives delegates an understanding of the sales negotiation from the buyer's perspective, enabling them to prepare for the process, take the most advantageous approach and achieve their desired outcome.

 As a primer for anyone who is involved in purchasing for business, here Maguire training offers 8 do's and don'ts which, if followed, will improve negotiation skills for buyers.

 1) Do research the salesperson and their company

 Finding out as much about the vendor, their company, their products and perhaps most helpful, other clients they have sold to gives an advantage in negotiations as it shows the vendor that you know as much about them as they probably do about you.

 If a salesperson senses that there is an urgency or time restraint upon your requirements for a product or service they may exploit this in a bid to get you to close the deal before you have negotiated the maximum benefit from it.

 3) Do ensure that you know the true value of your potential purchase